Pirate-Hunter-Zoro/Digital-Twins/README.md

 ### 4.2.
 Job Submission & Management (Slurm)

-* **Partitions:** Jobs are submitted to logical groups of nodes called partitions.
-The primary partitions are `c3` (for general use, up to 168 hours) and `c3_short` (for shorter jobs, up to 9 hours, with higher priority).
-* **Submission Scripts:** Jobs are submitted using `sbatch` with a submission script (e.g., `job.ssub`).
-This script must contain `#SBATCH` directives to request resources.
-* **Example `#SBATCH` Directives:**

-    ```bash
-    #SBATCH --partition=c3
-    #SBATCH --ntasks=1
-    #SBATCH --cpus-per-task=2
-    #SBATCH --mem=24000         # Memory in MB
-    #SBATCH --time=01:00:00
-    #SBATCH --output=~/logs/job-%J.stdout
-    #SBATCH --error=~/logs/job-%J.stderr
-    ```

-* **Key Commands:**
-  * `sbatch <script.ssub>`: Submit a job.
-  * `squeue -u $USER`: View your jobs.
-  * `scancel <jobid>`: Cancel a job.
-  * `srun --pty bash`: Start an interactive job on a compute node.
+#### No changes to this section (Job Submission & Management)

 ### 4.3.
 Storage Policy

-* **Home Directory (`~/`):** For configurations and small files.
-It has a **100GB quota**.
-This space is shared across all nodes.
-* **Lab Storage (`/media/labs/`):** This is for all primary study data, including source data, intermediate files, and final results.
-* **Scratch Space (`/media/scratch/`):** For temporary files only.
-Data here is **purged after 30 days** of inactivity.
+#### No changes to this section (Storage Policy)

 ### 4.4.
 Software & Python Environment Workflow

-* **Module System:** Use `module avail` to see available software and `module load <name>` to load it into your environment.
-* **Posit Workbench:** A web portal at `workbench.laureateinstitute.org` for running RStudio, Jupyter, and VS Code sessions directly on the cluster.
-* **Python Virtual Environments:** This is the recommended workflow for managing project dependencies:
-    1. Load the desired system Python module: `module load Python/3.11.5-GCCcore-13.2.0`.
-    2. Create a virtual environment: `virtualenv my-project-env`.
-    3. Activate it in batch scripts using: `source /path/to/Anaconda3/etc/profile.d/conda.sh && conda activate my-project-env`.
-    4. Install packages, including `ipykernel`: `pip install -r requirements.txt`.
-    5. Register the environment as a Jupyter kernel: `python -m ipykernel install --name "MyProject" --user`.
-    6. In Posit Workbench, start a Jupyter session, load the base Python module in the "Softwares" tab, then create a new notebook using your "MyProject" kernel.
+#### No changes to this section, with one addition below

+* **Note on Hugging Face Model Downloads:** The `c3` cluster's network security may block direct, large file downloads from Hugging Face, even from the login node. **(NEW!)** The recommended robust workflow is to:
+    1. Download the model files on a local machine with unrestricted internet access (using the `download_model.py` script).
+    2. Compress the resulting model directory into a single `.tar.gz` file.
+    3. Transfer the single file to the cluster using `scp`.
+    4. Decompress the file on the cluster.
+    5. Point your scripts to this local model path and use the `local_files_only=True` parameter when loading.

 ---

 ## 5. Overview of Project Python Scripts

 * `main.py`: The main entry point for the entire pipeline.
-It handles parallel processing of patients using `multiprocessing`. **Now processes real EHR data after conversion and uses a dynamically set number of patients and visits.**
+It handles parallel processing of patients using `multiprocessing`.
-* `process_data.py`: **NEW!** This critical script is responsible for the initial processing of raw, tabular EHR data.
-It handles:
+* `process_data.py`: **NEW!** This critical script is responsible for the initial processing of raw, tabular EHR data into the standardized `all_patients_combined.json` format.
-  * Loading large CSV/RDS files into an efficient SQLite database.
-  * Creating necessary database indexes for fast querying.
-  * Transforming the tabular data into a standardized, patient-centric JSON format (`all_patients_combined.json`), suitable for LLM consumption.
-This involves flattening encounter details and mapping 'procedures' to 'treatments'.
-  * Implementing robust data cleaning (e.g., converting `Decimal` objects to `float`, and all forms of `NaN`/`None` to JSON `null`).
-  * Utilizing multiprocessing for optimized JSON generation and streaming output to a single file.
-  * Implementing persistent tracking of processed patient IDs for robust resumption capabilities.
-  * Automatically cleaning up temporary chunk files generated during processing.
-* `load_patient_data.py`: **NEW!** Acts as an adapter.
-It loads the `all_patients_combined.json` (produced by `process_data.py`) and transforms its internal structure to match the `visits` format expected by downstream LLM-related scripts.
-It sorts visits chronologically by `StartVisit` and ensures `procedures` are correctly mapped to `treatments` within each visit.
+* `load_patient_data.py`: **NEW!** Acts as an adapter to load `all_patients_combined.json` and prepare its structure for downstream scripts.
-* `compute_nearest_neighbors.py`: Now highly flexible!
-It contains the logic to convert visit histories (now from real EHR data) into narrative strings, use a customizable vectorizer (e.g., Sentence Transformer like BioBERT, TF-IDF) to generate vector embeddings, and compute a customizable similarity/distance metric (e.g., Cosine similarity, Euclidean distance) to find and save the nearest neighbors for each patient's visit sequence.
-It intelligently caches results (`neighbors_{vectorizer}_{distance_metric}.pkl`) and also saves the raw patient-visit vectors (`all_vectors_{vectorizer}_{num_visits}.pkl`) for further analysis.
-Its `turn_to_sentence` function has been updated to handle the real data's encounter structure and map procedures to treatments.
+* `compute_nearest_neighbors.py`: A flexible script for vectorizing visit histories and finding nearest neighbors using customizable models and distance metrics.
+* **`generate_idf_registry.py`:** **(NEW!)** A one-time setup script that processes the entire `all_patients_combined.json` dataset to calculate and save the Inverse Document Frequency (IDF) for every unique medical term.
+The output (`term_idf_registry.json`) is a crucial input for the new evaluation metric.
+* **`generate_technique_embeddings.py`:** **(NEW!)** A one-time setup script that loads a pre-trained transformer model (e.g., BioBERT) and generates a vector embedding for every unique medical term found in the dataset.
+The output (`term_embedding_library.pkl`) is the second crucial input for the new evaluation metric, enabling semantic similarity calculations.
 * `llm_helper.py`: Contains utility functions for LLM interaction.
-Notably, `get_narrative` generates patient history summaries, and `get_relevance_score` robustly queries the LLM for a 0-9 relevance rating between two narratives, featuring a retry loop and comprehensive error handling.
-Now adapted to work with the real EHR data's `visits` structure.
-* `examine_nearby_patients.py`: This is where detailed analysis of neighbors takes place.
-It accepts customizable vectorizer and distance metrics to load appropriate cached data.
-It calculates and outputs LLM-generated relevance scores for the closest and farthest neighbors.
-Crucially, it also computes the Mahalanobis distance between the target patient's vector and the distribution of their nearest neighbors, including robust error handling for singular covariance matrices.
-The output path for inspection reports is now dynamically named. **Now uses real EHR data loaded via `load_patient_data.py`.** It also collects data for correlating LLM relevance scores and Mahalanobis distances.
-* `query_and_response.py`: Responsible for constructing detailed prompts using patient history and nearest neighbor data (now from real EHR). `parse_llm_response` uses regex to robustly parse the LLM's output. `force_valid_prediction` includes a retry loop to ensure a usable response. `setup_prompt_generation` now populates options from the real data.
+* `examine_nearby_patients.py`: Handles detailed analysis of nearest neighbors, including LLM relevance scores and Mahalanobis distance.
+* `query_and_response.py`: Responsible for constructing and parsing LLM prompts and responses.
-* `process_patient.py`: The core function called by `main.py` for each patient.
-It orchestrates the process of generating a prompt, querying the LLM, and evaluating the response for each visit. **Now adapted to use the real EHR data's visit structure and predict the actual next visit.**
+* `process_patient.py`: The core function called by `main.py` for each patient's prediction and evaluation workflow.
-* `evaluate.py`: Calculates the Jaccard similarity scores to measure the performance of the predictions.
-(No significant changes needed as its inputs are generic dicts/sets).
+* `evaluate.py`: **(REFACTORED!)** No longer uses Jaccard similarity.
+This script now implements the advanced **Weighted Semantic Similarity Score**.
+It loads the pre-computed IDF and embedding libraries to calculate a normalized score based on semantic similarity and term rarity.
 * `query_llm.py`: A low-level wrapper for making API calls to the locally hosted LLM.
-It also handles response cleaning and logging for debugging.
-(No significant changes needed, but its prompt examples need to align with real data).
-* `download_model.py`: A utility script to download the required LLM models from Hugging Face.
-(No changes).
+* `download_model.py`: **(UPDATED PURPOSE!)** A utility script now intended to be run on a **local machine** with unrestricted internet access.
+It downloads and saves models from Hugging Face to facilitate the manual transfer method required to bypass cluster network firewalls.
-* `visualize_results.py`: A post-processing script to generate plots of the Jaccard scores.
-It has been adapted to plot results from a single predicted visit per patient based on `main.py`'s current output, creating individual patient score charts.
-* `config.py`: **Centralized Project Configuration.** Defines parameters such as `num_patients`, `num_visits`, `num_neighbors`, `vectorizer_method`, and `distance_metric`. *Note: The `use_synthetic_data` flag has been removed as per the decision to focus solely on real EHR data and its processing.*
+* `visualize_results.py`: **(REFACTORED!)** A powerful post-processing script that loads results into a Pandas DataFrame.
+It generates two types of visualizations: 1) A comprehensive **box plot** showing the full distribution of the Weighted Similarity Scores across all patients, and 2) A folder of **individual bar charts**, providing a detailed report for each patient.
+* `config.py`: Centralized Project Configuration.
 * `parser.py`: Argument parsing for `main.py`.
-(No changes needed).
-* `check_patient_overlap.py`: A diagnostic script for validating the overlap between `Person_Table` and `Encounter_Table` IDs in the SQLite database.
-(No changes needed, but now part of the documented tools).
+* `check_patient_overlap.py`: A diagnostic script for validating data overlap.
-* **`calculate_spearmans_rho.py`:** **NEW!** A dedicated script to load the collected LLM relevance scores and Mahalanobis distances from `llm_mahalanobis_correlation_...json`, compute the Spearman's rank-order correlation coefficient, and visualize the relationship in a scatter plot.
+* `calculate_spearmans_rho.py`: **NEW!** A dedicated script to compute and visualize the Spearman correlation between LLM relevance scores and Mahalanobis distances.